samicrusader/ffmpeg-autobuild-dynamiclink/README.md

 ## Schedule

-Release builds: Weekly or Every time [ffmpeg-windows-build-helpers](https://github.com/rdp/ffmpeg-windows-build-helpers) updates or someone updates the repository.\
-Pre-release builds: Every 9:00 AM GMT-5 daily except weekends.
+(Usually) every 9:00 AM GMT-5 daily except weekends.

 ## Release Retention Policy

-(TODO: fix this)

-Release builds are kept for two years.
-Last 1 pre-release build are kept every time a release build are released.
+Latest 10 or so builds are kept.
+This depends on whether or not a build succeeds, something I am surprised is happening as I write this...

 ## Credits